W-symmetry, topological vertex and affine Yangian: representations

-In the case of the Virasoro algebra we have for a generic value of $c$ special degenerate representations with highest weight $h_{r,s}$ parametrized by two positive integers $r$ and $s$ and these representations have first null state at level $rs$.
-For $\mathcal{W}_N$ (which is of rank $N-1$) there can be up to $N-1$ independent null states of this kind, each of them being associated to an algebraic condition on highest weights.
-This means that the highest weight representations which have maximum number of null states (still for generic $c$) have highest weights that are discrete (codimension $N-1$) set in the full $N-1$-dimensional space of highest weights.
+In the case of the Virasoro algebra we have for a generic value of $c$ a class of special degenerate representations with highest weight $h_{r,s}$ parametrized by two positive integers $r$ and $s$.
+These representations have their first null state at level $rs$.
+For $\mathcal{W}_N$ (which is rank $N-1$) there can be up to $N-1$ independent null states of this kind, each of them being associated to an algebraic condition on the highest weights.
+This means that the highest weight representations which have maximal number of the null states (still for generic $c$) have highest weights that are a discrete (codimension $N-1$) subset of the full $N-1$-dimensional space of the highest weights.
 In the following, we will be interested in representations with these special highest weights and we will call them (following \cite{Bouwknegt:1992wg}, section 6.4.2) the completely degenerate representations.
 For $\mathcal{W}_N$, these completely degenerate representations are parametrized by a pair of Young diagrams with at most $N-1$ rows (this is the usual condition for representations of $\mathfrak{su}(N)$).
+In contrast to the Virasoro case, where the representation is either generic or completely degenerate (since there is just one highest weight), in $\mathcal{W}_N$ case with $N \geq 3$ we have also intermediate classes of representations, where the number of null states is neither zero nor maximal.
+We will not consider these representations here.

 Our goal is to find the character of completely degenerate representations of $\mathcal{W}_{1+\infty}$ at generic values of $\lambda_j$.
-In order to do this, we will first find characters of completely degenerate representations of $\mathcal{W}_N$ for a generic value of the central charge and argue that taking formally the limit $N \to \infty$ results in character of $\mathcal{W}_{\infty}$ that we want to find.
+In order to do this, we will first consider the characters of completely degenerate representations of $\mathcal{W}_N$ for a generic value of the central charge and argue that taking formally the limit $N \to \infty$ results in character of $\mathcal{W}_{\infty}$ that we want to find.
 The reason why this works is that the $q$-expansion of characters of completely degenerate representations stabilizes as we increase $N$.
-From $\mathcal{W}_{\infty}$ point of view, the lowest lying null state that appears for $\lambda=N$ is at level $N+1$, so as $N$ increases, the characters of $\mathcal{W}_N$ approach those of $\mathcal{W}_{\infty}$ (the null states associated to $\mathcal{W}_N$ truncation move to infinity).
+From $\mathcal{W}_{\infty}$ point of view, the lowest lying null state that appears as a result of specialization to $\lambda=N$ is at level $N+1$, so as $N$ increases, the characters of $\mathcal{W}_N$ approach those of $\mathcal{W}_{\infty}$ (the null states associated to $\mathcal{W}_N$ truncation move to infinity).

-A simple example to illustrate this is the vacuum representation of $\mathcal{W}_N$ for generic value of the central charge.
+We can see a simple example of this phenomenon in the vacuum representation of $\mathcal{W}_N$ for generic value of the central charge.
 Here the character is